AnyChart/docs.anychart.com/Basic_Charts_Types/Open-High-Low-Close_chart.md

     chart.ohlc(data);
 ```

-As you can see, we've specified chart type as **OHLC** and set name attribute that defines category and open, high, low,
+As you can see, we've specified chart type as **OHLC** and set name, open, high, low,
- close attributes that define values.
+ close parameters.

 Here it is - AnyChart can now visualize your data.
 Look at the chart sample below and click on on it to see this example